ONSdigital/ssdc-rm-docker-dev/README.md

 ## Pre-requisites

 1. Ask to become a team member of sdcplatform
-1. Run `gcloud auth login --update-ad` to login to your gcloud account
+1. Run `gcloud auth login --update-adc` to login to your gcloud account
 1. Run `gcloud auth configure-docker europe-west2-docker.pkg.dev` to associate your docker with the GCR registry
 1. Run `docker network create ssdcrmdockerdev_default` to create the docker network
 1. Connect to the gcr registry and perform a `make pull` do bring down docker-compose images